Jesseee9/m365-business-infrastructure/administration/checklist.md

 ## Logs
 WK1.
-All good, didnt run into any issues this week.
+All good, didn't run into any issues this week.